 How To Measure the Quality of a Hire: A Simple Guide

-Quality of hire is a measurement of a new worker’s performance and contributions to the business.
-Engaging high-quality workers can help your team boost productivity, collaborate more effectively, and achieve strategic business objectives.
-On the other hand, if your team brings in workers who aren’t the right fit, you risk falling short on business goals and may face additional costs related to extensive training and lost productivity.
+Quality of hire is a measurement of a new worker's performance and contributions to the business.
+High-quality hires boost productivity, collaboration, and business outcomes.
+But if your team brings in workers who aren't the right fit, you risk falling short on your business goals and might even face added costs from extra training and lost productivity.

-In this guide, learn steps and best practices to measure the quality of a hire and ensure you engage qualified workers to drive successful outcomes at your organization.
+In this guide, we'll cover the steps and best practices for measuring the quality of a hire so that you can feel confident in your ability to engage qualified workers to drive successful outcomes in your organization.

 Define quality hire criteria

-Accurately and objectively measuring the quality of a hire can be complicated and varies from one organization to the next.
-An early step in the process is defining quality hire criteria.
+Accurately measuring the quality of a hire can be complicated and vary from one company to the next.
+One of the first steps is to define your criteria for a quality hire.

 • Technical skills required to meet role expectations

-• Soft skills and competencies needed to collaborate with team members
+• Soft skills and competencies required for collaboration with team members

-Some roles may have different quality of hire metrics and criteria than others.
-For example, a manager may be evaluated based on their leadership skills, while a software engineer may be evaluated on how well their code functions.
-Additionally, each role will have different technical skills requirements.
-Aim to align requirements and criteria with initial expectations discussed during the hiring process and onboarding.
+Some roles will have different quality-of-hire metrics, criteria, and technical skill requirements than others.
+A manager may be reviewed based on their leadership skills, while a software engineer could be evaluated on their code quality.
+Aim to align your requirements and criteria with initial expectations discussed during the hiring process and onboarding.

-Once you define quality hire criteria, ask managers to fill out scorecards with a standardized scoring system to help your team effectively evaluate quality among new employees post-hire.
-In addition to the direct score for each criteria or category, leave room for managers to add open-ended comments and examples.
+Once you define the criteria, ask managers to fill out scorecards with a standardized scoring system.
+This helps your team evaluate quality more objectively among new employees post-hire.
+In addition to the direct score for each criterion or category, leave room for managers to share feedback and examples.

 You can use the following example as a guide when creating your own scorecard to measure the quality of hires at your organization.